pmonnin/YAGO4-LP/README.md

 * ``classID2directsuperclassIDs.txt``: tab-separated file in which each line associates a class ID to the ID of one of its direct superclasses
 * ``classID2directsuperclassIDs.pkl``: pickle file containing a dictionary associating a class ID to the list of the IDs of its direct superclasses
 * ``statistics.md``: a file containing statistics for the dataset
+* ``additonal_rels.csv``: a CSV file indicating which relations were considered when querying and cleaning additional triples to constitute the train set
+* ``yago-relations.csv``: a CSV file containing YAGO relations with their domain, range, number of triples and whether they are considered in the valid/test set

 The following commands have been used to build the dataset: